saranshbalyan-1234/codemyinterview/README.md

-# 🕵️‍♂️ StealthOverlay
+# 🕵️‍♂️ CodeMyInterview

 A transparent, always-on-top Electron overlay that lets you:

-✅ Take screenshots and send to ChatGPT
+✅ Take screenshots and send to AI
 ✅ Interact with AI responses directly in a floating window
 ✅ Stay invisible to screen recording and sharing tools
 ✅ Use customizable keyboard shortcuts for full control